One of Tom’s chores irritates him. It’s what crows that fly over his yard do.

 “Most second-year university engineering students couldn’t improve on what you designed.
 And many wouldn’t come up with as clever a solution.
 So, let me get my awl and you two can poke the hole through the top of the box so I’ll have a guide for cutting out the hole for the viewer.”

-The whole process of pushing the awl through the top of the heavy double-wall corrugated box proved to be much more difficult than they anticipated.
+The whole process of pushing the awl through the top of the heavy double-wall corrugated material proved to be much more difficult than they anticipated.
 Part of the problem was Tom was in an awkward position, and pressing the awl upward was more difficult than if he’d been pushing it down from the outside of the box.
-But it eventually was pushed and prodded through and Tom’s dad drew a similar circle using the actual viewer and used his jigsaw to cut the hole.
+But it eventually was pushed and prodded through the heavy top of the box.
+Tom’s dad drew a similar circle using the actual viewer on the outside of the box, and used his jigsaw to cut the hole.